smcozart/MicrosoftAzureLab/README.md

 <h1>Microsoft Azure Lab</h1>

 <h2>Description</h2>
-Configured VM and firewall for remote access with Microsoft Azure.
+Configured VM and firewall for remote access within Microsoft Azure.
 Used a custom PowerShell script to extract Windows Event Viewer metadata for geolocation using a third-party API.
 Established a Log Analytics workspace in Azure for custom geographic logs.
 Configured fields for Azure Sentinel geo-mapping.
 Implemented a Sentinel workbook, displaying global RDP brute force attacks on a world map.
 Enhanced security and threat visualization for the purpose of increasing overall security posture.
 <br />